-The COO, supported by the Head of Health & Safety and working closely with the SLT and the Health & Safety Committee, is jointly responsible with the Head to the Council for the safe functioning of all school activities.
-The COO, supported by the Head of Health & Safety, has a particular focus on buildings, grounds, service facilities, the Conference Centre and administrative aspects of Health & Safety.
+The COO, working closely with Exco and the Health & Safety Committee, is jointly responsible with the Head and the Council for the safe functioning of all school activities.
+The COO, supported by the Head of Health & Safety, has a particular focus on buildings, grounds, service facilities, Bryanston Enterprises and administrative aspects of H&S.